sigsum/sigsum/www.sigsum.org/content/about.md

 ## Funding and sponsors

-Glasklar Teknik's work on Sigsum is paid for by [Mullvad VPN AB][].
+Glasklar Teknik AB's work on Sigsum is paid for by [Mullvad VPN AB][].

 [Mullvad VPN AB]: https://www.mullvad.net/